Bob Backlund: Independent circuit (1995–1998)

+Battlarts (1998–1999)

+From 1998 to 1999, Backlund wrestled for Battlarts in Japan.

+World Wrestling Federation (1999, 2000)

 In February 1999, Backlund appeared on an episode of Sunday Night Heat in a skit in which himself, The Iron Sheik, and Dominic Denucci gave comedic advice to Mankind before his WWF Championship match with The Rock at St. Valentine's Day Massacre.

 Backlund returned to the WWF in the 2000 Royal Rumble.
 After that, he briefly managed Intercontinental and European Champion Kurt Angle, and he taught his crossface chickenwing submission hold to Angle.
 Later on, Angle fired Backlund and locked him in that move, after discovering Backlund had booked him in a two-fall triple threat match against Chris Benoit and Chris Jericho (with both of his titles on the line) at WrestleMania 2000, where he ultimately lost both titles.
 Backlund teamed with Angle on SmackDown! as they lost to Jericho and Tazz by disqualification on March 16.